ruixing76/alta2023/src/pages/keynotes/index.md

   - speakers:
     - name: Dirk Hovy
       bio: "Dirk Hovy is associate professor of computer science at Bocconi University in Milan, Italy.
 Before that, he was faculty and a postdoc in Copenhagen, got a PhD from USC, and a linguistics masters in Germany.
 He is interested in the interaction between language, society, and machine learning, or what language can tell us about society, and what computers can tell us about language.
-He has authored over 50 articles on these topics, including 3 best paper awards.
+He recently received an ERC Starting grant to explore the effect of sociodemographic variation on NLP models.
+Dirk has authored over 70 articles on these topics, including 3 best paper awards.
 He has organized one conference and several workshops (on abusive language, ethics in NLP, and computational social science).
 Outside of work, Dirk enjoys cooking, running, and leather-crafting.
 For updated information, see http://www.dirkhovy.com"
       affiliation: "Bocconi University"
       photo: dirk-hovy.jpg
-    title: "Talk title TBD"
-    abstract: "Talk abstract TBD"
+    title: "More than words – Integrating social factors into language modeling"
+    abstract: "Language is a social construct.
+We use it to achieve various conversational goals.
+Only one among them is to convey information.
+However, natural language processing has traditionally focused only on this informational aspect, ignoring all social aspects of language.
+That restriction was partially necessary to make modeling progress.
+However, I argue that as modeling power increases, we might want to revisit the issue.
+Social aspects of language can help disambiguate meaning, add more nuance to our models, and are becoming increasingly important in all aspects of generation.
+    In this talk, I will outline several of the social dimensions that influence language use, how they affect NLP models, and what efforts are already underway to incorporate them.
+    I will conclude with some open questions and ideas for future directions.
+If we manage to include social aspects of language into NLP, I believe we will open new research avenues, improve performance, and create fairer language technology."

 seo: